Torumaru/ObsidianGit/BIOL 1115/Chapter 1/Scientific Method.md

 	Systematic way of gathering knowledge about the world and organizing it into theories and laws

 Alfred Wallace = theory of evolution
-Rosealind Franklin = Chemist, GNA structure
+Rosealind Franklin = Chemist, DNA structure
 Susumu Tonegawa = molecular biologist, Discovery of VJ recombination (genetic mechanism that produces antibody diversity) Marie Maynard Daly = biochemist, relationship between high cholesterol and clogged arteries Har Gobind Khorana = biochemist, building different RNA chains with the help of enzymes